Skip to content

 Conducted and radiated switching noise

-The more significant concern with SMPS designs is not output ripple per se, but the generation of high-frequency switching noise.
-The primary switching transistors handle large currents that transition very rapidly — high di/dt events — producing rich harmonic content and potential for ringing and parasitic oscillation.
-These transients can appear as both conducted noise (propagating back onto the DC output and the AC mains) and radiated interference (directly off PCB traces, transformer windings, and interconnecting wiring).
+The more significant concern with SMPS designs is not merely output ripple, but the generation of high-frequency switching noise.
+The switching devices handle fast voltage and current transitions, producing harmonic energy that can appear as conducted noise on the DC output and AC mains, and as radiated interference from internal loops, wiring, and magnetic components.[10]

 Regulatory limits in context